DreadedZombie/LK5Pro-1.0.3E3-Marlin2.X-Firmware/README.md

-# LK5 Pro - Dual Blower + BLTouch - Marlin 2.0 Firmware
+# LK5 Pro - Dual Blower + BLTouch - Marlin 2.1 Firmware

-Custom Marlin 2.0.x firmware for the Longer LK5 Pro with MKS Robin E3 v1.1 board.
+Custom Marlin 2.1.2.5 firmware for the Longer LK5 Pro with MKS Robin E3 v1.1 board.

 **Maintained by:** [DreadedZombie](https://github.com/DreadedZombie)

+> **Status:** Branch rebuilt from the original 1.0.3E3 (Marlin 2.0.9.2) baseline and upgraded in-place to Marlin 2.1.2.5 with the stock LGT/DWIN touchscreen enabled and BLTouch left disabled.

 ## Hardware Compatibility